urol-e5/urol-e5.github.io/_posts/2022-03-20-Daily-Fieldwork-Post.md

 ### Outdoor tank system

 Danielle set up pumps and second chiller system for ambient and hot system using two chillers.
 She also recorded bleaching score and survivorship for coral fragments.
+Lastly, she recorded daily measurements of temperature, light and salinity and cleaned the tanks.